jkstill/sqlrun-tests/result-cache-blog/Client-Result-Cache.md

 All of the code and trace files used for this article are found here:  [pythian blog - Oracle Client Result Cache](https://github.com/pythian/blog-files/tree/oracle-client-result-cache)

-The sqlrun code as used in this article has been heavily modified to include some features useful for this test, namely the --pause-at-exit, --xact-tally,  --xact-tally-file, and --client-result-cache-trace options.

-Though initially developed for use with Oracle databases, sqlrun can also work with MySQL and PostgreSQL.

 Further details are found in the README.md in the github repo.

 The following Bash script is used as a driver: